diekmann/net-network/README.md

 net-network (c) by Chair for Network Architectures and Services, TUM

-net-network is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The following is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License:

+ * configs_chair_for_Network_Architectures_and_Services
+ * configs_synology_diskstation_ds414
+ * config_sqrl_shorewall

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/3.0/>.

 Third-party parts of this repository may be licensed seperately.
 For example, ITVal is GPLv2.

+For all other directories, no license is specified.